ShivanshSrivastava2006/Orbit/README.md

    You’ll see a QR code in the terminal.
 Use any of the following:

-   - 📱 Scan with Expo Go on Android/iOS
+   - 📱 Scan with Expo Go on Android(Playstore)/iOS
+   - 👨🏻‍💻 Press 'w' to directly open using Web App
    - 🧪 Use a development build
    - 💻 Launch on Android emulator
    - 🍏 Open in iOS simulator